freeradical13/freeradical13.github.io/index.md

 [Genetics][] is the study of genes and [heredity][] which is the passing of phenotypic traits from parents to offspring.

 A cell is haploid if it has one instance of each chromosome (such as prokaryotes or gametes).
 A cell is [diploid][] if it has two instances of each chromosome (such as most eukaryotic cells formed through sexual reproduction).
 A cell is polyploid if it has two or more instances of each chromosome.
-In polyploids, the matching chromosomes are called [homologs][] (or homologous chromosomes).
+In polyploids, matching chromosomes with the same number of genes are called [homologs][] (or homologous chromosomes).

+Some sets of chromosomes have a differing number of genes such as [allosomes][] (or sex chromosomes) and are only partly homologous.
+Allosomes differentiate male from female [sexes][].
+Males produce small gametes ([sperm][] or [pollen][]), and females produce large gametes ([ova][] or egg cells) which are combined in sexual reproduction.
+Organisms that produce both are [hermaphrodites][].
+All chromosomes other than allosomes are called [autosomes][].

 A [locus][] is a fixed position of a gene on homologs.
 If the alleles at a locus are the same, the locus is [homozygous][]; otherwise, [heterozygous][].
 In a heterozygous locus, one allele may be [dominant][] over the other [recessive][] allele meaning that it masks the expression of the recessive allele in the phenotype.
 [Complete dominance][] masks a recessive allele completely in the phenotype.
 [Incomplete dominance][] may create an intermediate phenotype expressing both alleles.
 [Co-dominance][] occurs when both alleles are distinctly expressed in the phenotype.
+A dominant allele is denoted with an uppercase letter and a recessive allele with a lowercase letter.

+Given a frequency of two alleles in a diploid population, the [Hardy-Weinberg Principle][] may be used to predict the corresponding genotypes under random sexual reproduction in the absence of non-genetic pressures.

 ### Prokaryotes